halohalospecial/atom-elmjutsu/README.md

 ## Notes

 * The commands only work for top-level values for now.
+* You may encounter weird behaviors if multiple files are using the same module name in your project.
 * If you find yourself always autocompleting "==" for "=" when you press <kbd>enter</kbd>, you can do one of the following:
   * Press <kbd>escape</kbd> to cancel autocomplete before pressing <kbd>enter</kbd>.
+  * Set the value of `Keymap For Confirming A Suggestion` in the package settings of `autocomplete-plus` to `tab always, enter when suggestion explicitly selected`, instead of the default `tab and enter`.
   * Set the value of `Autocomplete Min Chars` in the package settings to a higher number, let's say `2`.
-  * Set the value of `Keymap For Confirming A Suggestion` in the package settings of `autocomplete-plus` to `tab always, enter when suggestion explicitly selected`, instead of the default `tab and enter`.

 ## Credits